sodalabsio/sxsf/README.md

 4. Open your browser and navigate to `http://localhost:5173`

-## Adding New Stories

-To add a new story to the site:

-1. Create a new markdown file in the `src/data/stories` directory (you'll need to create this directory)
-2. Format your markdown file following the structure of the example story
-3. Add the story metadata to the `stories` array in `src/data/stories/index.ts` (you'll need to create this file)
-4. Update the `getAllStories` function in `src/utils/storyUtils.ts` to import and include your new story

 ### Story Format

 Each story should include:

 - The main story text in markdown format
 - References to scientific papers that support the science in the story
-- An AI-generated lead image (store in `public/images`)
+- An AI-generated lead image

+## Adding New Stories

+To add a new story to the site:

+1. Create a new markdown file using Agent-C (or a similar Agentic AI system)
+2. Create a hero image for the story -- ideally in landscape format (e.g. Dall-E, MidJourney, Stable Diffusion)
+2. Ask an AI, or manually format your markdown file following the structure in one of the existing stories to produce a .ts file in the `src/stories` directory.
+The file should include:
+   - A unique ID number (e.g. 1, 2, 3)
+   - A title
+   - A date (formatted as YYYY-MM-DD)
+   - A slug (e.g. "the-moon-is-a-giant-magnet")
+   - An except (could be the first sentence of the story)
+   - A hero image PNG (stored in `assets`)
+   - The story text in markdown format
+   - References to scientific papers that support the science in the story
+3. Add the new story `.ts` file to `stories/`
+4. Add the hero image to the `assets/` directory
+5. Redeploy to GitHub Pages

 ## Deployment